Bahmni/bahmni-test-data-generator/README.md

 It uses java-faker library to create random data.
 You can use JDK 11 or higher.
-It uses org.apache.httpcomponents and org.apache.httpcomponents:httpmime to make connection with the bahmni core apis Advantage of using this library is we can skip the ssl certificate validation ,cookies handling It uses org.json:json to parse responses
+It uses org.apache.httpcomponents and org.apache.httpcomponents:httpmime to make connection with the bahmni core apis This library provides options to skip the ssl certificate validation and better cookies handling It uses org.json:json to parse responses